trshant-sugoi/stackedit/posts/welcome_file.md

 This post is about the Nodejs chatbot.
+Microsoft has
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQxMDA5MjI4LDE1NjkzNjA1NDVdfQ==
+eyJoaXN0b3J5IjpbLTEyMTU4MTI1OCwxNTY5MzYwNTQ1XX0=
 -->